-Teresa Córdova is the Director of the Great Cities Institute (GCI) at the University of Illinois at Chicago.
+Teresa Córdova is the Director of the Great Cities Institute (GCI) at the University of Illinois Chicago.
 She is also Professor of Urban Planning and Policy in the College of Urban Planning and Public Affairs (CUPPA).
 Professor Córdova received her Ph.D. in Sociology from the University of California, Berkeley in 1986.

-Professor Córdova has been an elected and appointed member and/or chair of national, regional and local boards, commissions and steering committees of federal, regional, county and city governments, community development corporations, grassroots organizations, editorial boards, research centers, professional associations, planning organizations, policy groups, civic and advisory councils, coalitions, and campus committees.
+Professor Córdova has been an elected and appointed member and/or chair of national, regional and local boards, commissions and steering committees of federal, regional, county and city governments, foundations, community development corporations, grassroots organizations, editorial boards, research centers, professional associations, planning organizations, policy groups, civic and advisory councils, coalitions, and campus committees.
 She has been instrumental in affecting economic development policy and projects, the provision and design of infrastructure, local governance, and neighborhood change.

 Since the mid 1970s, Dr. Córdova has tracked the dynamics of global economic restructuring, paying particular attention to impacts on local communities.

 She has expertise in the area of economic development via her work as a policy maker, community economic development planner, and researcher.
 While serving as a County Commissioner in another state, she paid particular attention to issues of economic development policy, including tax increment financing, Industrial Revenue Bonds, and infrastructure development.
 She is a proponent of business incubators, particularly at the neighborhood scale and has won awards for her multiple roles in developing a small business incubator and commercial kitchen.
-Through the Great Cities Institute (GCI), she continues her work on addressing issues of chronic and concentrated joblessness among young people, especially African American and Latino youth, supports efforts to rebuild the manufacturing sector in the Chicago region through workforce development, succession strategies, and high tech innovation and is part of a national campaign to promote inclusion strategies in manufacturing.
+Through the Great Cities Institute (GCI), she continues her work on addressing issues of chronic and concentrated joblessness among young people, especially African American and Latino youth, supports efforts to rebuild the manufacturing sector in the Chicago region through workforce development, land use preservation, succession strategies, and high tech innovation and is part of a national campaign to promote inclusion strategies in manufacturing.
 She supports efforts to build curriculum for entrepreneurship around innovation and technology and encourages the development of social enterprises and small-scale worker cooperatives.
 GCI has developed various indices to measure the health and wealth of neighborhoods, e.g. the Hardship Index and the Opportunity Index.
 She is especially interested in promoting investment in disinvested neighborhood, without displacing long time residents.
 She publishes and speaks on the topic of global economic restructuring and its relationship to local and state economic development strategies.

 Teresa is a featured speaker at conferences, symposia, and community events locally, nationally and internationally.
 Recently, she was the annual keynote speaker at the University of Massachusetts, Boston in Urban Planning and Community Development, co-sponsored by the Greater Boston Planners Network when she spoke on “Nurturing the next generation of urban planners committed to building anti-racist communities” (October 9, 2020 via Zoom).
 She was also a panelist on the topic of “Disparities in Public Health in Light of Climate Change,” 25th Beller and Joseph H. Braun Memorial Symposium, Cutting Through Academic Silos to Achieve Sustainability, (October 30, 2020 via Zoom); Panelist, “Youth Job Center presents: ‘Multiple Choice: Promoting Meaningful Career Opportunities for Youth,’ with Rita Raichouhuri, Executive Director of Early College and Career for Chicago Public School, Daniel Serota, Manager of Public Affairs Aon Service Corporation; and Jim Johnson Jr., Vice President – US Production Operations, S&C Electric Company and Scott Simpson, Partner Scott Simpson Design + Build, February 25, 2020; Panelist, “Design Forecast Chicago: A New Vision for Growth and Optimism,” Sponsored by Gensler and World Business Chicago, November 20, 2019; Panelist, “Nonprofits and the Future of Chicago,” Fall Axelson Access event, Axelson Center for Non-Profit Management, Wintrust Bank, October 29, 2019, Featured speaker, “Research and the Shaping of Public Discourse: Joblessness and Violence in Chicago,” Douglas Wilder School of Government and Public Affairs, Virginia Commonwealth University, March 18, 2019; and Panelist, Book Release, Disassembled Cities: Social and Spatial Strategies to Reassemble Communities,” edited by Elizabeth L. Sweet, Great Cities Institute, March 15, 2019 and Panelist, “Joblessness Jeopardizes the Future of Teens and Young Adults in Chicago and Cook County” on panel, Analyzing the role of workforce development and education in post- secondary planning, with Rita Raichouhuri, Executive Director of Early College and Career for Chicago Public School, Youth Job Center, hosted by Deloitte, February 21, 2019